Energetic Electrons Accelerated and Trapped in a Magnetic Bottle above a Solar Flare Arcade: Appendix B: Microwave data analysis

-where $T_{b,i}^{\rm o}$ and $T_{b,i}^{\rm m}$ are the observed and modeled brightness temperature at frequency $\nu_i$, respectively, and $\sigma_{T_{b,i}}$ is the corresponding uncertainty estimated by adding the r.m.s. brightness temperature of a region in the image without any sources and a fractional error in the source brightness temperature (assumed to be 15\%) in quadrature.
+where $T_{b,i}^{\rm o}$ and $T_{b,i}^{\rm m}$ are the observed and modeled brightness temperature at frequency $\nu_i$, respectively, and $\sigma_{T_{b,i}}$ is the corresponding uncertainty estimated by adding the rms brightness temperature of a region in the image without any sources and a fractional error in the source brightness temperature (assumed to be 15\%) in quadrature.
 We then use \texttt{emcee} \citep{2013PASP..125..306F}, a Python implementation of the affine-invariant MCMC ensemble sampler \citep{2010CAMCS...5...65G}, to sample the parameter space according to the likelihood function.
-The multi-parameter posterior distribution allows us to find the best-fit model parameter values, taken as the median value of the samples in each marginalized distribution (i.e., the 50\% percentile).
-The lower and upper 1-$\sigma$ uncertainties are taken as the 16\% and 84\% percentile of the samples in each distribution, respectively.
+The multiparameter posterior distribution allows us to find the best-fit model parameter values, taken as the median value of the samples in each marginalized distribution (i.e., the 50th percentile).
+The lower and upper 1-$\sigma$ uncertainties are taken as the 16th and 84th percentiles of the samples in each distribution, respectively.
 For the MCMC analysis of each spectrum, we use 100 ``walkers'' to sample the parameter space, each of which draws a total of 8000 samples.